DLLDN/DLLDN/Data Analysis Projects/Transaction Monitoring/README.md

 - **Payment_type** - The payment type for the transaction.
 - **Is_laundering** - Whether or not the transaction was considered as money laundering (1 for yes, 0 for no).
 - **Laundering_type** - The type of money laundering suspicion (for example structuring or layering).

+## Research Questions

+The following questions will be used as part of this analysis using the dataset above:-

+- How many transactions are potentially laundering transactions?
+- What are the total transaction amounts for these laundering transactions over the time period?
+- What is the distribution of transaction amounts by laundering type?
+- What is the frequency of different laundering types?
+- What is the distribution of laundering transaction amounts by payment type?

+## Potential laundering transactions

+The following R query finds all the potentially laundering transactions from the S-AML dataset:-